t2dbabz/MobileResume/README.md

 I eventually settled for final color of the app.
 I still need to properly know how to make use of material theming in jetpack compose.

 ## Project Demo
-Here is an link to try out the app on Appetize
+Here is an link to try out the app on Appetize.io
 *  [Demo link](https://appetize.io/app/4xqygz3gbkmnch3ase7gt4442y)

 ## Screenshots